Dementia care and support

 - have a good understanding of the different ways in which dementia can manifest itself, including memory problems, changes in personality and mood, communication difficulties, disorientation, problems with perception, loss of initiative, difficulties with sleeping and physical health changes

-- are familiar with the challenges faced everyday by the person with dementia and by their family and friends
+- are familiar with the challenges faced everyday by the person living with dementia and by their family and friends

-- recognise that familiarity and continuity are particularly beneficial to people with dementia and so encourage their clients to adopt a daily routine
+- recognise that familiarity and continuity are particularly beneficial to people living with dementia and so encourage their clients to adopt a daily routine

 - support clients to exercise choice, control and independence wherever possible